Quick Answer

 Use this pre-client delivery checklist every time:

 Attach the flow to your approval trail (SOW or approval email), but do not treat it as legal language by itself.
-Add this placeholder note until policy language is confirmed: "Add client-approved change clause after verification."
+Keep the exact change clause out of the article or deck until it has been verified against the SOW or client-approved approval trail.
 If a new branch appears after approval, log it as a change request instead of absorbing it silently.

 Dev Mode is your baseline, not your full handoff.
 Design and build models still do not map 1:1 in 2026, so a layout can look right at first and break when edited later.